Types of Ceramic Treatments and how to Choose

 • May not be suitable depending on bite and oral conditions

-Types of Ceramic Treatment | What’s the Best Material?
+Types of Treatment

-All-Ceramic (e-max, etc.)
+All-Ceramic (E-Max, etc.)

-Natural finish with all-ceramic
+Natural Finish with All-Ceramic

 • Advantages: